opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Field mapping matches field names for the rule with field names from the log being used to provide data.
 The mappings are automatically applied once the detector is defined in previous steps.
 This page offers the user the option to map log-specific field names to the internal rule field names.

-For example, if a user preferred to have the log field name UserID rather than EventID correspond to the event_uid rule field name, the user would use the **Log field name** dropdown menu to select **UserID**.
+For example, if you preferr to have the log field name UserID rather than EventID correspond to the event_uid rule field name, you can use the **Log field name** dropdown menu to select **UserID**.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/field_map.png" alt="Rule and log field mapping example">